-What we value about living in our area (2-3 sentences):
+What we value about living in our area (2 - 3 sentences):

 We value our small town life that is relaxed and familiar.
-We know many families in our community and can quickly respond to individual needs.
-We have access to rural beauty that includes wilderness, trails, mountains and lakes and we enjoy all four seasons.
-We can travel easily to Pittsburgh, Cleveland or Erie for urban cultural events.
+We know nearly every family in our community and can quickly respond to individual needs.
+We have access to rural beauty that includes wilderness, mountains and lakes.
+We can travel easily to Pittsburgh or Cleveland for urban cultural events.